Get your ads to show on the first page

 - Select Modify columns from the drop-down menu.

 If your first page bid estimate is very high, it may mean that your keyword's Quality Score is poor.
-You can click the help bubble next to your keyword to find details about the keyword's Quality Score (note that you can modify your columns to always show Quality Score).
+You can click on the help bubble next to your keyword to find details about the keyword's Quality Score (note that you can modify your columns to always show Quality Score).

-The first page bid estimate is a guide, meant to give you greater insight with which to plan your bidding strategy – but meeting your first page bid estimate isn’t a guarantee of ad position.
-Ad position will still depend on competition from other advertisers, the components of your Quality Score (expected clickthrough rate, ad relevance and landing page experience), your CPC bid, the expected impact of extensions and other ad formats, your budget and account settings and user and advertiser behaviour.
+Ad position bid estimates are a guide, meant to give you greater insight with which to plan your bidding strategy – but meeting your ad position estimate isn’t a guarantee of ad position.
+Ad position will still depend on competition from other advertisers, the components of your Quality Score (expected click-through rate, ad relevance and landing page experience), your CPC bid, the expected impact of extensions and other ad formats, your budget and account settings and user and advertiser behaviour.

-First page bid estimates try to estimate the bid needed for your ad to generally reach the first page of search results for the device(s) that you’re targeting.
+First page, top of page and first position bid estimates show the bid that you probably need for your ad to reach your preferred placement in search results for the device(s) that you’re targeting.

 What to do if your ad still doesn’t appear